-In case of limited mobility, parents can use the mobility zone at the front of the college (enter via the northern gate, turn right, and exit to the south, give way and then exit via the controlled intersection.
+In case of limited mobility, parents can use the mobility zone at the front of the College (enter via the northern gate, turn right, and exit to the south, give way and then exit via the controlled intersection.
 Aside from limited mobility access, the front road is closed to through traffic and is for staff parking only, except for the provision for disabled car access and parking at the front of the administration block, plus limited visitor car parks for official business during the school day.

-22.4.
-Students Driving Cars to College
+22.4 Students Driving Cars to College

-While the Board discourages students driving to college to promote walking and reduce traffic, the College realises that there may be some students that need to drive.
-"Application to drive" forms are available on Office 365.
-There is no onsite parking available at BDSC.
+While the Board discourages students driving to College to promote walking and reduce traffic, the College realises that there may be some students that need to drive.

-No students may park at Botany Town Centre from 2020.
+No students may park at Botany Town Centre since 2020.